Azotemia: Prerenal azotemia

-A decrease in volume or pressure is a nonosmotic stimulus for antidiuretic hormone production in the hypothalamus, which exerts its effect in the medullary collecting duct for water reabsorption.
+A decrease in volume or pressure is a non-osmotic stimulus for antidiuretic hormone production in the hypothalamus, which exerts its effect in the medullary collecting duct for water reabsorption.
 Through unknown mechanisms, activation of the sympathetic nervous system leads to enhanced proximal tubular reabsorption of salt and water, as well as urea (BUN), calcium, uric acid, and bicarbonate.
-The net result of these 4 mechanisms of salt and water retention is decreased output and decreased urinary excretion of sodium (< 20 mEq/L).
+The net result of these 4 mechanisms of salt and water retention is decreased output and decreased urinary excretion of sodium (< 20mEq/L).
 The increased reabsorption of Na leads to increased water and urea reabsorption from the proximal tubules of the kidney back into the blood.
 In contrast, creatinine is actually secreted in the proximal tubule.
-This generally leads to a BUN:Cr ratio > 20 and a fractional excretion of Na of < 1% and an elevated urine osmolarity.
+This generally leads to a BUN:Cr ratio greater than 20, a fractional excretion of Na of less than 1%, and an elevated urine osmolarity.

 Primary renal azotemia

 Renal azotemia (acute kidney failure) typically leads to uremia.
 It is an intrinsic disease of the kidney, generally the result of kidney parenchymal damage.
 Causes include kidney failure, glomerulonephritis, acute tubular necrosis, or other kidney disease.

 The BUN:Cr in renal azotemia is less than 15.
 In cases of kidney disease, glomerular filtration rate decreases, so nothing gets filtered as well as it normally would.
 However, in addition to not being normally filtered, what urea does get filtered is not reabsorbed by the proximal tubule as it normally would be.
 This results in lower levels of urea in the blood and higher levels of urea in the urine as compared to creatinine.
 Creatinine filtration decreases, leading to a higher amount of creatinine in the blood.
-Third spacing of fluids such as peritonitis, osmotic diuresis, or low aldosterone states such as Addison's disease all elevate urea.
+Third-spacing of fluids, as in peritonitis, osmotic diuresis, or low aldosterone states such as Addison's disease all elevate urea.